cortex-lab/phy/docs/api.md

 **`AmplitudeView.state`**

 View state, a Bunch instance automatically persisted in the GUI state when the GUI is closed.
-To be overriden.
+To be overridden.

 ---